anjolaoluwaakindipe/vertexcover_project/README.md

 ## INFORMATION BEFORE RUNNING THE PROJECT
 - This project uses the pthread library to create multiple threads thus it is intended to be ran in a UNIX-like operating system.
 - This project is dependent on the minisat library so make sure to download it before running the project.
-The library can be gotten from this link
+The library can be gotten from this [here](https://github.com/agurfinkel/minisat)
 - Graphs are intended to be inputed using the following structure:
     ```bash
         V 5